gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

   board.connect("encountered", party, "_on_signal")
 ```

-While `Party` would implment the connected function:
+While `Party` would implement the connected function:

 ```gdscript
 func _on_signal(msg: Dictionary) -> void: